‘Sports Illustrated’ Bombshell Haley Kalil Shows Off Stunning Hourglass Curves In High-Cut Yellow Swimsuit

 “You are beautiful my beauty, one commenter gushed.
 “You’re wonderful you as a flower.
 I’m watching you with admiration”

-Haley Kalil regularly shows off why she became a Sports Illustrated Swimsuit Edition rookie in 2018.
+Haley Kalil regularly shows off why she became a Sports Illustrated: Swimsuit Edition rookie in 2018.
 As The Inquisitr reported, she recently posted one of her photos from this year’s magazine.
 In the photo, she’s in a black bikini and the top may have been a size too small because her cleavage is spilling out of it.
 In the comments fans let her know how difficult it was for them to take their eyes off the photo.

 “You get any hotter and you’ll need fire insurance!” one fan wrote.